 This internationally recognised museum offers an interesting and creative exploration of “how science, innovation and industry created and sustain modern society”.
 Along with exhibitions and collections, MOSI also offers workshops and activities for children from ‘Pablo Fanque’s Circus of Dreams’ to ‘Steam, Sweat and Sewers’.

 The museum is open daily from 10am-5pm with free entry but voluntary donations are welcome.
-Located in the city centre, MOSI is just a 7 minute walk from Jurys Inn Manchester.
+Located in the city centre, MOSI is just a 7 minute walk from Jurys Inn Manchester and The Midland.

 Dating back to the 13th century, Manchester Cathedral is a true cultural gem.
 At the Visitor Centre you can see the Hanging Ditch Bridge before relaxing at Proper Tea, the on-site tearoom.
 If you’re feeling hungry, make sure you order the impressive afternoon tea.